The History Behind the Power Lunch

 - A long lunch at a triple Michelin-starred restaurant would be lovely but budgets and time constraints are very real.
 That said, there are some fantastic restaurants offering great value set lunch deals that don’t cost the earth.
 And more restaurants are offering deals in an attempt to lure diners back to city centres.
 Just don’t make it a Gregg’s.

-- People buy people and that is why face to face cannot be beaten.
+- People buy people and that is why face to face conversations cannot be beaten.
 A ‘Power Lunch’ isn’t about selling – it’s about making a connection.
 So be yourself, go steady on the wine, and relax.
 It’s only lunch after all.

 Contact us today for all of your PR and Marketing needs… or for a lunch buddy – whatever you’d prefer.